spectrocloud/librarium/content/docs/06-integrations/00-kubernetes.md

 <WarningBox>

-When updating to a new Kubernetes version, these rules apply:
+When updating to a new pack version, these rules apply:

 <br />

 - You cannot copy the pack configuration from one version to another.

-- Updating to a newer Kubernetes version must be done incrementally, one minor version at a time.
+- Updating to a newer version must be done incrementally, one minor version at a time.

+- Select a specific target version instead of a group that ends in ``.x``

 </WarningBox>